 Faculty members are here to support you.
 It's up to you to contact them to make an appointment to discuss a particular issue.
 In addition, most faculty members use email regularly and will happily answer quick questions.

 Yes, our alumni remain engaged with the school and love to connect with students.
-There are many events and opportunities to connect with alumni.
+There are many events and opportunities to engage with alumni virtually and in person.
 Learn more about our alumni success.

 UB expects every incoming master's student to have access to a personal computer beyond those provided in the university’s public computing sites.
 Most students have laptops.
 All School of Management classrooms provide wireless computer access.
 Faculty may assign computer-intensive work and design computer-intensive courses that will engage every entering student, on or off campus.
 As an entering student, you are expected to possess or develop computer skills in the following areas: word processing, spreadsheets, presentation software, internet research and email.
 If you do not already have these skills, there are many campus resources available to help develop them.
 Learn more about software and services UB provides.